-The fact that we have many possible renormalizations for the $\limsup$, depending on the environment $V$, while only one for the $\liminf$, whatever is the environment $V$, might seem surprising, here is an heuristic explanation : In each valley the contribution to the time equals approximately the contribution to the local time multiplied by an exponential functional of the bottom of the valley (which is close to $\mathcal{R}$).
-The $\limsup$ concerns large values of the local time at a fixed time, it is reached when the contribution to the local time of some valley is large while the contribution to the time of the same valley has a fixed value, this happens when the exponential functional of the bottom of the valley has a small value.
-The link between the $\limsup$ and the small values of an exponential functional is made rigorously in Theorem \ref{limsupenfctdelefttail}.
-The $\liminf$ concerns small values of the local time at a fixed time, it is reached when the contributions to the local time of the valleys are small while the sum of their contributions to the time have a fixed value, this happens when the exponential functionals of the bottoms of some valleys are large.
+The fact that we have many possible renormalizations for the $\limsup$, depending on the environment $V$, while only one possible for the $\liminf$, whatever is the environment $V$, might seem surprising, here is an heuristic explanation: In each valley, the time spent equals approximately the contribution to the local time multiplied by an exponential functional of the bottom of the valley (which is close to $\mathcal{R}$).
+The $\limsup$ involves large values of the local time at a fixed time, it is reached when the contribution to the local time in some valley is large while the time spent in the same valley is around a fixed value, this happens when the exponential functional of the bottom of the valley has a small value.
+The link between the $\limsup$ and the small values of an exponential functional is stated formally in Theorem \ref{limsupenfctdelefttail}.
+The $\liminf$ involves small values of the local time at a fixed time, it is reached when the contributions to the local time of the valleys are small while the sum of their contributions to the time spent is around a fixed value, this happens when the exponential functionals of the bottoms of some valleys are large.
 We see that the difference between $\limsup$ and $\liminf$ comes from the difference between the left and right tails of $\mathcal{R}$.
-The left tail is mainly the left tail of $I(V^{\uparrow})$ which depends on the asymptotic of $\Psi_V$, according to Theorem \ref{rappelsurqueues}, and $\Psi_V$ have many possible behaviors.
+The left tail is mainly the left tail of $I(V^{\uparrow})$ which depends on the asymptotic of $\Psi_V$, according to Theorem \ref{rappelsurqueues}, and $\Psi_V$ has many possible behaviors depending on the choice of $V$.
 On the other hand, the right tail is always exponential according to Theorems 1.1 and 1.13 of \cite{foncexpovech}.
 This explains the difference of behaviors between the $\limsup$ and the $\liminf$.